 FSPCA Preventive Controls for Animal Food Course

 The NGFA and Kansas State University are partnering to conduct Preventive Controls for Animal Food Courses.
-Upcoming dates for the courses are:
+The upcoming dates for the remaining 2018 course is:

 More about the course:

 The Food Safety Modernization Act is changing the way we think about animal food safety in the feed industry and many in the feed and pet food industries are uncertain about what the rule requires and how it applies to their situation.

 Developed by the Food Safety Preventive Controls Alliance (FSPCA), the Preventive Controls for Animal Food Course is being made available in response to the Food and Drug Administration’s (FDA) final rule issued for Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Food for Animals.

 Under the rule, covered animal food facilities are required to establish and implement an animal food safety system that includes an analysis of hazards and implementation of risk-based preventive controls.
 To do so, the rule requires a “preventive controls qualified individual” (PCQI) to develop and implement a written animal food safety plan for the facility.

 The rule defines a PCQI to mean a “qualified individual who has successfully completed training in the development and application of risk-based preventive controls at least equivalent to that received under a standardized curriculum recognized as adequate by FDA, or is otherwise qualified through job experience to develop and apply a food safety system.”
 Therefore, a PCQI may be qualified by successfully completing training under a standardized curriculum recognized as adequate by FDA or by job experience.
 The standardized curriculum referred to within the definition is the one that has been developed by the FSPCA.